Honda Africa Twin will come in two variants – Base (ABS) and DCT – expected to be priced around Rs 14 lakh and Rs 16 lakh respectively.

 |Maximum Torque||98Nm @ 6,000rpm|

-The Africa Twin might come in a choice of three colours – Dakar Rally (Red and Blue), Digital Metallic Silver (Grey and Black) and Mat Ballistic Black Metallic.
+The Africa Twin could be offered in four paint schemes – Candy Prominence Red, Dakar Rally (Red and Blue), Digital Metallic Silver (Grey and Black) and Mat Ballistic Black Metallic.

 – Small windscreen